Woman saves piglet from traffic, raises cash for its surgery

 LANCASTER, Pa. — A Pennsylvania woman who rescued a piglet that was darting in and out of rush-hour traffic is getting help from local businesses to fund a surgery it needs to survive.

-Francesca McAndrews told LNP that she was driving to work when she saw the tiny swine dodging cars in Lancaster last month.
+Francesca McAndrews tells LNP she was driving to work when she saw the tiny swine dodging cars in Lancaster last month.
 She slammed on her brakes and caught the little pig.
-She said she's had some practice catching pigs at fair.
+She says she's had some practice catching pigs at fair.

 She thinks the piglet fell off a livestock truck.
 Veterinarians say the animal needs surgery on a hernia it likely developed in the fall from the truck.